 A few weeks back we covered 7 Fantastic Camp Sites Near Perth, which were all within around 2 hours drive of the city.
 This week, we look at 7 Amazing Camp Sites from 3 – 5 hours away from Perth.

 If you still can’t find a great place after reading these two posts, check out 30 unbelievable camp sites in WA.

-Even still, if you want something closer to Perth, check out 5 Amazing Camp Sites near Perth you’ve probably never heard of.
+Even still, if you want something closer to Perth, check out our Perth Camping post, where we look at 60 of the best campsites near Perth.

 Contos, Margaret River